tannerpace/tannerpace/README.md

 - I am a problem solver and I love to find creative solutions to complex problems.
 - I am a team player and I love to collaborate with others to create amazing things.

-- 🤔 **I’m looking for beta testers**
-- 💬 **Ask me about Kitesurf.ninja, React,Typscript, Node.JS,Docker,AWS, etc...**
-- ⚡
-  I enjoy making software that may improve the lives of others.\*

 * ---

 #### Social links